Resource Efficiency for the Hospitality Sector

 – Energy Management – Can we see beyond Free Lights - reduce consumption, maximise grant aid

-- Lessons from Leaders - practical and successful
+- Lessons from Winners - practical and successful

 We will also have a number of supplier partners showcasing their products and services on the day